Histories of the Martin, Wilson, Bloom, & Ahola Families

 28 Jun 1806, Book 2, p.
 77. Elijah bought 30 acres of land from Caleb Bailey for $150.

-29 Dec 1805, Book 2, p.
-50. This deed in which Elijah sold his first parcel of land was cancelled with the statement "This Deed Void and of None [sic] Effect Ezra Amadon, Town C".Residence 1802 - 1807 Readsboro, Bennington, Vermont [8] Elijah was married and had his first two sons in Readsboro.
+Elijah was married and had his first two sons in Readsboro.
 He was the constable in Readsboro, and as such was directed by the Treasurer of Vermont to collect the State's property tax of $0.01/acre.
 Records of this activity are in the Readsboro Deed Book.
-Residence 1809 - 1810 Shaftsbury, Bennington, Vermont, USA [9] Elijah's son Simeon was born in Shaftsbury in 1809.

 Data from 1810 US Census